Towards gender-responsive Nature-based Solutions (NbS)

 The Philippines-Canada Partnership on Nature-based Solutions (NbS) for Climate Adaptation (PCP4NbS), a program led by Forest Foundation Philippines and funded by the Government of Canada, seeks to contribute to strengthening climate resilience of communities, particularly rural and indigenous women, while ensuring co-benefits from, and for, natural resources and healthy ecosystems.

 The Government of Canada has committed CA$ 8 million (PHP 332 million) for program implementation from 2024 to 2028.
-The fund, managed by Forest Foundation Philippines, will support local organizations in implementing holistic, community-based, and gender-responsive initiatives based on NbS principles.
+The PCP4NbS supports local organizations in implementing holistic, community-based, gender-responsive initiatives for climate adaptation, based on NbS principles.

 Grounded in the International Union for Conservation of Nature (IUCN) Global Standard for NbS, the program targets the three wins of biodiversity conservation, climate adaptation, and ensuring gender equality in natural resource management.